 The athletic uniform at Intrepid College Preparatory Charter School is designed for simplicity, neatness, comfort and safety.
 Intrepid College Preparatory Charter School and its physical education partners will provide space for changing before and after physical activity.
-For all athletic activities, students should wear:
+PE starts Monday, August 13th and students not in proper athletic uniform will receive a "0" participation grade and not be allowed to participate in athletic activities.
+Prepsters should wear their PE uniform on the following days: